VERY MILD SPOILERS 😉

 Sara Fielding is a novelist in Regency-era England.
 She’s not ravishingly beautiful, wears spectacles, and is a rather curious woman.
 Her novels address the fallen people in society.
 Sara’s out at night in a rough London neighborhood to investigate material for her next book when she comes upon an altercation.
 She’s able to prevent the man from being killed, although not before his attackers cut him.
 The man she saves is the aforementioned hero, Derek Craven.

 Craven is the owner of London’s most successful gambling house, which doubles as a house of pleasure.
 Far from being a traditional English lord, he’s as rough as a hero can get.
 Derek was born illegitimate and grew up on the streets, having to build himself up alone.
 He’s wealthy but certainly not part of polite society, even if some of his past mistresses are.
 Craven is snaggletoothed, handsome in an off-beat, rugged type of way, and speaks with a Cockney accent.
-I picture him similar to Christian Bale’s character from the film “The Prestige.”
+I picture him as Christian Bale’s character from the film “The Prestige.”

 Derek wants nothing to do with the over-inquisitive Sara.
 Nevertheless, she did save his life, so he owes her a favor.
 Derek allows Sara into his dark underworld for her research.
 Sara will meet Derek’s factotum, Worthy, numerous ladies-of-the-evening, and other interesting people at Craven’s.